MichelleAnnDc/Python/README.md

 # Python
 Activities and Tasks

-Programs built with Python code.
+Programs built with Python code as part of the Advanced Programming module.